 The agreement of July 9, 1993 was the basis for creating the new territory of Nunavut, which was officially established on April 1, 1999.
 The agreement led to a political accord which established dates for introducing legislation to Parliament for the eventual creation of the territory, the Government of Nunavut, and a transition process.

-The Nunavut Planning and Project Assessment Act (NuPPAA) received royal assent on June 19, 2013.
+The Nunavut Planning and Project Assessment Act (NuPPAA) received royal assent on June 19, 2013 and came into force on July 9, 2015.
 The NuPPAA establishes a proven, highly efficient "single-entry" system which promotes the concept of a "one-project - one-assessment" approach to resource development projects and land use planning approval for Nunavut.

 The Nunavut Planning and Project Assessment Act fulfills Canada's remaining legislative obligation to enact federal legislation describing the land use planning and impact assessment processes.
 Under the provisions of the Nunavut Land Claims Agreement, the Nunavut Planning Commission and the Nunavut Impact Review Board were established in 1996 as institutions of public government.
 The legislation will formally establish these bodies in legislation and describe in detail the processes under which they will operate.

-The legislation expands on the ability of Inuit, previously established under the Nunavut Land Claims Agreement, to participate in the management of development in Nunavut.
+The legislation expands on the ability of Inuit, previously established under the Nunavut Agreement, to participate in the management of development in Nunavut.
 It is intended to:

 - Continue the functioning of the Nunavut Planning Commission and the Nunavut Impact Review Board and clearly define and describe their powers, duties and functions, including how their members are appointed.
 It will also clearly define the roles and authorities of Inuit and governments;

-- Establish timelines for various decision-making points in the land use planning and environmental assessment processes to create a more efficient and predictable
+- Establish timelines for various decision-making points in the land use planning and impact assessment processes to create a more efficient and predictable regulatory regime;

 - Define how, and by whom, Land Use Plans will be prepared, amended, reviewed and implemented in Nunavut;